smashism/JAMFSoftwareServer.log-Messages/README.md

 # JAMFSoftwareServer.log Messages
-This repo contains a list of messages which can appear in the JAMFSoftwareServer.log, with a note as to what to do with them
+This repo contains a list of messages which can appear in the JAMFSoftwareServer.log, with a note as to what to do with them (if any action is requied).

 The messages have an assigned status, as per: